 A landlord who purchases a property with the intent of letting it out as an HMO for the first time, will have considerably more work to do to ensure the property is compliant, compared to a landlord who purchases a property that is already let as an HMO.

-Local authorities will have their own criteria for governing HMO properties, so prospective property investors should contact the local council where the property is situated, for guidance before making a purchase.
+Local authorities will have their own criteria for governing licensable HMO properties, so prospective property investors should contact the local council where the property is situated, for guidance and further information before making a purchase.

 Once an HMO is let, there may be a number of administrative tasks that would exceed that of a single buy-to-let property.
 For example, a property which accommodates 6 working people, will have 6 separate tenancy agreements.